 SOCY 101: Basic Concepts in Sociology

 SOCY 300: Methodology of Social Research (prereq-MATH GEP with a C or better)

 SOCY 301: Analysis of Sociological Data (prereq-SOCY 300 with a C & pass statistical readiness test)

 Students are strongly encouraged to complete all advanced required courses (SOCY 300, SOCY 301, SOCY 409) before their last semester at UMBC.
 These courses should be taken at UMBC.
 Although exceptions are rare, if you would like to petition for another course to substitute for a required course, bring the syllabus to the Sociology Undergraduate Coordinator who will determine whether the courses are equivalent.

 Eighteen credits of sociology or anthropology courses with a grade of "C" or better, excluding SOCY 396 and any other Pass/Fail courses.
 A maximum of six credits in anthropology may count toward this requirement.

-Please refer to the UMBC Catalog 2012 for further information on the course description and pre-requisites for the courses.
+Please refer to the UMBC Undergraduate Catalog for further information on the course description and pre-requisites for the courses.